Links on Android Authority may earn us a commission. Learn more.

 Streaming services are a mess, but JustWatch keeps me sane

-I think we’re all aware at this point that cord-cutting hasn’t simplified our lives the way some of us were hoping.
-The initial promise seemed to be that we could subscribe to one or two services and get plenty of movies and TV shows.
+Cord-cutting hasn’t simplified our lives the way some of us were hoping.
+Initially the promise was that we could subscribe to one or two services and get plenty of movies and TV shows.
 As the number of services has multiplied, however, content has become ever more fractured, and businesses have embraced the idea of platform exclusives as a hook.
 You’ll only ever be able to watch Foundation on Apple TV Plus, for example, or The Witcher on Netflix.

-When shows and movies aren’t exclusive, they can still be maddeningly hard to track down.
-I like to watch movies while weightlifting, which means going through upwards of a dozen movies per month, and finding specific titles that pump me up — Conan the Barbarian or Rocky IV, for example.
+When movies and shows aren’t exclusive, they can still be maddeningly hard to track down.
+During the pandemic I liked to watch movies while weightlifting at home, which meant going through upwards of a dozen movies per month, and finding specific titles that would pump me up — Conan the Barbarian or Rocky IV, for example.
 But a movie that’s available on one service can move to another without warning, or sometimes disappear entirely in a futile attempt to make me pay for a rental or purchase.
-JustWatch has helped keep my lifting nights on track, not to mention parties, and movie nights with my wife.
+JustWatch helped keep my lifting nights on track, and still helps with movie nights with my wife.

 See also: The best video streaming services

 JustWatch is available via the web, mobile apps for Android and iOS, and TV apps for Android TV, Apple TV, Fire TV, Xbox, and select LG and Samsung sets.
-Every version is free to use, though in the mobile apps you can pay $2.49 per month to upgrade to JustWatch Pro, which removes ads and allows for more complex search filters.
+Every version is free to use, though you can optionally pay $2.49 per month (in the US) to upgrade to JustWatch Pro, which removes ads and allows for more complex search filters.
+Pro is also available in a handful of other regions like Canada, Great Britain, and New Zealand.

-At its core, JustWatch is a service that keeps a tally of which movies and shows are available where.
-Once you’ve told it which platforms you use, you can search for a title and it will show all compatible options for streaming, rental, or ownership, sometimes with links to start watching right away.
-As of this writing, for example, the service shows I can stream Conan the Barbarian for free on Peacock, or rent it from services like Amazon and YouTube.
-If I want to buy it, the options are plentiful.
+At its core, JustWatch is a service that tallies which movies and shows are available where.
+Once you’ve marked which platforms you use, you can search for a title and it will show all compatible options for streaming, rental, or ownership, sometimes with links to start watching right away.
+When I first wrote this piece, for example, the service showed I could stream Conan the Barbarian for free on Peacock, or rent it from services like Amazon and YouTube.
+If I wanted to buy it, the options were plentiful.

 You can add any of your picks to a personal Watchlist, and help expand it by browsing Netflix-style recommendations based on what’s popular, as well as what you’ve marked Seen and Liked (or Disliked).
 One minor annoyance is that if something is on your Watchlist, but you mark it Seen, it’s automatically removed from your list as if you’d never want to watch it again — regardless of whether you Liked it.